qunosteve/Amphitheatre/README.md

 2) Conversion of Human Characters to Ape Society Characters

-3) Addition of Weapons and Armour Asssets based on Ape Society IP
+3) Addition of Weapons and Armour Visual and Functional representations based on Ape Society Intellectual Property and Onchain Collectibles

 4) Availability of Custom Maps inspired by Ape Society Lore